-2.3 How will you handle copyright and Intellectual Prop- $$ erty Outline the owners of the copyright and Intellectual Property Right Rights issues?
-(IPR) of all data that will be collected and generated, including the Questions you might want to consider: licence(s).
-For consortia, an IPR ownership agreement might be nec- - Who will be the owner of the data? essary.
-You should comply with relevant funder, institutional, de- - Which licenses will be applied to the data? partmental or group policies on copyright or IPR.
-Furthermore, - What restrictions apply to the reuse of third-party data? clarify what permissions are required should third-party data be re- used.
+Outline the owners of the copyright and Intellectual Property Right (IPR) of all data that will be collected and generated, including the licence(s).
+For consortia, an IPR ownership agreement might be necessary.
+You should comply with relevant funder, institutional, departmental or group policies on copyright or IPR.
+Furthermore, clarify what permissions are required should third-party data be reused.
 (This relates to the FAIR Data Principles I3 & R1.1)